outsidedav/swift/data/sql.md

 ## Step 2.
 Importing ORM into your application

-1. Update `Package.swift` by adding the Swift-Kuery-ORM and Swift-Kuery-PostgreSQL packages:
+1. Update the `Package.swift` file by adding the `Swift-Kuery-ORM` and `Swift-Kuery-PostgreSQL` packages:
   ```swift
      dependencies: [
       ...